What is the minimum wage in Australia?

 From apprentices and trainees to junior employees, there are over 2.6 million workers who earn minimum wage in Australia.

-Stay tuned for the next annual wage review, which is expected in early June 2025.
-Remember that any percentage increase that’s set by the FWC at this time will take effect from the first full pay period on or after 1 July 2025.
+Remember that any percentage increase that’s set by the FWC at this time will take effect from the first full pay period on or after 1 July 2026.

 Have questions about the minimum wage and workplace compliance?
 Citation HR can help